breedx2/fstaps/README.md

 ================

 This project is a simple HTML display board for the taps at FlightStats.
-It's adopts the ubiquitous chalkboard model, including some chalk-fonts and blinding pastels.
+It adopts the ubiquitous chalkboard model, including some chalk-fonts and blinding pastels.

 It's written in python + flask with a little hand-rolled html + jquery.